 ADHD Relationship Dysfunction Junction

-Here’s how ADHD relationship dysfunction typically develops —and becomes entrenched:
+Here’s how ADHD couple conflicts typically develop —and become entrenched:

 - You’re several years into a relationship before discovering that one or both of you have ADHD.

 - By that time, you both have developed misinterpretations of the other’s behavior and counter-productive coping responses.

 - Not to forget: the lifelong misattributions and poor coping of the newly diagnosed ADHD partner, since childhood.

 Once there’s a diagnosis and maybe medication on board, it can still take enormous effort to overcome these entrenched patterns and emotional responses.
 Especially if you don’t know what they are or how to do it.

 Moreover, how do you distinguish ADHD symptoms, which should respond to medication, from these entrenched poor coping responses?
 This is an often-overlooked essential challenge.
 In my long-held observation, it’s why even the best attempts at medication don’t create results folks are hoping for.